rzauls/dotfiles/README.md

 ## Usage

 - Install GNU `stow`
+Optional:
+- Install `just` if you wanna run the Justfile commands <https://github.com/casey/just>

 - Clone this repository
+- Stow the files:
+    a) Manually with `stow` relative to your home directory
-- Run `just stow`
+    b) Run `just stow`

-Optional:
-- Install `just` if you wanna run the Justfile commands <https://github.com/casey/just>, alternatively you can just run the stow commands manually from the Justfile

 ## Why